£17.00 £20.00

-Ofmega Master rear skewer, hailing from Italy and in production during the 1980s.
-Made from steel and weighing in at 92 grams.
+Altenburger brake lever, hailing from Germany and in production from the 1970s to the 1980s.
+Made from aluminium and weighing in at 82 grams - pretty lightweight for a brake lever at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO